Pixelverk/VunderCms/readme.md

 - [ ] Make the settings modal easier to use or just a bit more
 - [ ] Figure out how the editing of page names via the settings modal should behave
 - [ ] Fix alert CSS so it doesn't block the menu items
-- [ ] Make it easy for users to create new pages based on default.php layout (currently done by navigating to non-existent page url)
+- [ ] Make it easy to create pages based on default.php (currently done by navigating to non-existent page url)
-- [ ] Make it easy for users to create new pages based on chosen layout file (currently doable by creating page and switching layout in settings)
+- [ ] Make it easy to create pages based on chosen layout (currently done by switching layout in settings)

-WonderCMS plugins that I want to incorporate / make use of
+Existing WonderCMS plugins I might incorporate
 - [ ] Get Wcms Simple Statistics plugin to work without errors
 - [ ] Incorporate the Wcms SimpleBlog plugin / make own blog solution
 - [ ] Improve the Swedish translation plugin, mostly the content
+- [ ] The Wcms contact form plugin seems unseful as well
+- [ ] The Wcms simple SEO seems useful for sitemap / robots.txt